 Tai chi improves our flexibility and range of motion, making us more functional.
 Being flexible keeps our entire body healthy and allows us to be more active for longer.

 Tai chi also improves posture, which is an important component of health (yeah, you heard us right).
 Developing good posture will result in less wear and tear on joint muscles and also aids breathing, because when we are sitting upright, there is more space for our lung to expand, improving breathing capacity.

 The Chinese believe the mind is the most important aspect of health since the mind controls the body.
 Well, lucky for you tai chi is one of the most powerful mind-body exercises around.
 Almost everyone who takes up tai chi notices improved relaxation and concentration.
 It also helps us cope with the fast-pace of modern-day life by forcing us to take the time to appreciate the tranquillity and nature around you.

 Studies published by the National Centre for Biotechnology Information in the US suggest that tai chi may help improve some menopausal symptoms, such as the frequency and intensity of hot flashes, sleep and mood disturbances, stress, and muscle and joint pain.

 1. Take a class.
 Tai chi classes are readily available and can be found at many community centers, hospitals and in corporate wellness programs.

 2. Watch a DVD.
 Live classes are best, but DVDs can work too and means you can squeeze in a session after you’ve put the kids to bed, or before you head out to work!

 3. Download an app.
-Yep, that’s right, there’s an app for tai chi, too, we recommend Tai Chi Step-by-Step which gives you instructions and illustrations to help you learn or T’ai Chi Chih which includes 19 movements to balance and distribute your Chi.
+Yep, that’s right, there’s an app for tai chi, too, which gives you instructions and illustrations to help you learn or T’ai Chi Chih which includes 19 movements to balance and distribute your Chi.